 With the winter season soon approaching it is time to start thinking about the best ways to store all the hay that you have either worked extremely hard harvesting over the summer or purchased in preparation for the winter.
-Western Packaging can help with the use of hay sleeves but here are some tips that aid in storing your hay through the winter.
+Western Packaging can help with hay sleeves, but here are some tips to help you store your hay through the winter.

 1. Store Hay Indoors

 Storing your hay in an indoor structure is the best option.
-The structure does not need to be 4 walls and a roof, it can be a structure that is just a roof.
-Storing indoors is optimal because the color will be preserved as well as the quality.
-You are also able to reduce the loss of dry matter.
+The structure does not need to be 4 walls and a roof; it can be just a roof.
+Storing indoors is optimal because the color and quality will be preserved.
+You can also reduce dry matter loss.

 2. Maintain Bale Density

-Being sure that the outer layer of your hay bales is properly tightened is one of the main ways to ensure proper storage.
-If the bales are too loose then this allows for moisture and other elements to penetrate causing a loss of product.
+Ensuring the outer layer of your hay bales is properly tightened is one of the main ways to ensure proper storage.
+If the bales are too loose, moisture and other elements can penetrate, causing product loss.

 3. Storage Site Selection

 Selecting the proper site to keep your bales is very important.
-You want to choose a location that has good airflow, and that is not shaded by trees especially if you are storing your hay outdoors.
+You want to choose a location with good airflow and no shade from trees, especially if you are storing your hay outdoors.
 You want to make sure that the drying conditions are at their best to minimize the loss of any hay.

 4. Elevate Your Hay Bales